ZulutionAI/OmniSwap/README.md

 ## Method

-OmniSwap: Unified Face and Clothing Swapping in the Wild​
+OmniSwap: Unified Face and Garment Swapping in the Wild​

 ![swap-framework](./assets/Flux-inpainting-IPAv1.PNG)